-636 PENN STATE LAW REVIEW [Vol. 116:3 RICK CLIMAN: (Moderator) Joel, let's tie this all together. run some statistics on the pr step deals versus one-step d where the deal doesn't requir and where the deal is not antit does not involve a regulated what percentage of that univ you think would be done a rather than one-step mergers? revalence of two- eals in situations re debt financing, trust sensitive and d industry, about verse of deals do JOEL GREENBERG: (Commentator) It's hard to be precise, be outside you can't always parties perceived a meaningfu not, but I think it's fair to majority of the deals that dor these negative factors are now tell whether the antitrust risk or say a significant a't present one of deals.44
+Joel, let's tie this all together.
+If I asked you to run some statistics on the prevalence of twostep deals versus one-step deals in situations where the deal doesn't require debt financing, and where the deal is not antitrust sensitive and does not involve a regulated industry, about what percentage of that universe of deals do you think would be done as two-step deals rather than one-step mergers?

+It's hard to be precise, because from the outside you can't always tell whether the parties perceived a meaningful antitrust risk or not, but I think it's fair to say a significant majority of the deals that don't present one of these negative factors are now done as two-step deals.44

-RICK CLIMAN:So for that category of transactions, the twostep deal is not only favorable in theory, but in practice it is the structure used most often.
+So for that category of transactions, the twostep deal is not only favorable in theory, but in practice it is the structure used most often.